Who We Are

 History & Funding

-DDCI was established in 1993 by a number of development, faith-based, and solidarity groups in Ireland who were concerned about the devastating effects of debt on Southern countries.
+FJI was established as Debt and Development Coalition Ireland in 1993 by a number of development, faith-based, and solidarity groups in Ireland who were concerned about the devastating effects of debt on Southern countries.

-A copy of the DDCI Memoradum and Articles of Association is here
+A copy of the Memoradum and Articles of Association is here